areee/dart_kassakuitti_cli/README.md

 ## Alias

-If you want to get an easier command, you can create an alias into Zsh or Bash profile file (e.g. `~/.zshrc` when using Zsh).
-This line adds alias `kassakuitti` into the profile file (let's assume that this project locates under your Documents folder):
+If you want to get an easier command, you can create an alias into Zsh or Bash profile file (e.g. `~/.zshrc` when using Zsh and `~/.bashrc` when using Bash).
+This line adds an alias `kassakuitti` into the profile file (let's assume that this `dart_kassakuitti_cli` project locates under your Documents folder):

 ```
 alias kassakuitti='dart run $HOME/Documents/bin/dart_kassakuitti_cli.dart'